-Mark H. Francis is a New York cybersecurity, data privacy and intellectual property attorney advising clients on a wide array of "tech and data" counseling, transactional and litigation matters.
+Mark H. Francis is a cybersecurity, data privacy and intellectual property attorney advising clients on a wide array of "tech and data" counseling, transactional and litigation matters.

 Crisis Management and Incident Response.
 Mr. Francis has counseled dozens of clients on U.S. and global data breaches and other security incidents across a number of industries, including healthcare, financial services, retail, technology, consulting, industrial and telecommunications.
 He advises clients on internal and forensic investigations, regulatory and individual notifications and interactions with law enforcement and other third parties.